 Childhood Autism Rating Scale 2 (CARS-2)

-The CARS-2 is a tool used to assess the severity of autism spectrum disorder (ASD) in children.
-It involves direct observation of the child’s behavior and interactions, and it rates various aspects such as socialization, communication, and repetitive behaviors.
-The scores help in categorizing the child’s condition on the autism spectrum.
+The CARS-2 is a standardized tool for assessing severity of ASD in children.
+It is participated in by direct observation of the child’s behavior and interactions, and rates content such as socialization, communication, and repetitive behaviors.
+The scores assist in classifying the child on the autism spectrum.

 Gilliam Autism Rating Scale – Third Edition (GARS-3)